 Defining Bridge Pier Floating Debris

-Follow these steps to add debris data at the bridge piers:
+Follow the steps below to add debris data at the bridge piers:

 - From the Input ribbon menu, click the Bridge & Culvert Data command.